Skip to content

 Prerequisites

-• Access to Anthropic's Sonnet 3.7 (or another model) for running the demo agent below.
+• Model Access - Enable Anthropic’s Claude Sonnet 3.7 in the Bedrock console (or another model for the demo agent)

 pip install boto3